JorySmith/memory-game-react/README.md

-# The Classic Memory Game - A React Web App
+# The Classic Memory Game - A React Single Page Web App

 A game where users try to find matching cards.